-lan has been playing walking football for 8 years.
-Ian is ex army and was in the paratroopers for 18 years.
+Ian has been playing walking football for 8 years.
+Ian is ex-army and was in the paratroopers for 18 years.
 He found out about walking football through his friend called Ronnie Coltman, who was one of the founding members of walking football, and through a TV advert.
 He started playing to keep fit and has had a few medical issues in the past and says that walking football has improved his physical health a lot.
-He has a had a hip replacement and a stroke but still plays walking football, as he gets great health benefits from it.
-Ian also lost his wife to cancer but the social side of walking football really helps him to feel happy.
+He has a had a knee replacement and a stroke, but still plays walking football, as he gets great health benefits from it.
+Ian feels he also benefits from the social side of walking football, as it really helps him to feel happy.
 Ian has played walking football all over the North of England and has played in Scotland as well.
 He thoroughly recommends walking football as he says it keeps growing and getting better every year and playing helps him with his physical and mental health.